spolu/settle/site/content/posts/settle-introduction.md

 settle trust kurt@princetown.edu USD.2 20000    # alan runs this
 ```

-Similarly, let's assume that Kurt trusts Albert up to $100 and has an
+Similarly, let's assume that Kurt trusts John up to $100 and has an outstanding
-outstanding offer on pair
+offer on pair **kurt@princetown.edu[USD.2]/john@lanl.gov[USD.2]** for **10000**
-**kurt@princetown.edu[USD.2]/albert@princetown.edu[USD.2]** for **10000** at
-price **1/1**.
-These two offers will allow Albert to transact with Alan without
+at price **1/1**.
+These two offers will allow John to transact with Alan
-requiring Alan to trust Albert directly.
-If Alan sells a machine part for $10,
+without requiring Alan to trust John directly.
+If Alan sells a machine part for
-by crossing the two offers, Albert can buy that part from Alan.
-He first issues
+$10, by crossing the two offers, John can buy that part from Alan.
+He first
-and exchanges **albert@princetown.edu[USD.2] 1000** against
+issues and exchanges **john@lanl.gov[USD.2] 1000** for
-**kurt@princetown.edu[USD.2] 1000** using the offer from Kurt, and then exchange
+**kurt@princetown.edu[USD.2] 1000** using the offer from Kurt, and then
-the acquired **kurt@princetown.edu[USD.2] 1000** against **alan@npl.co.uk[USD.2]
+exchange the acquired **kurt@princetown.edu[USD.2] 1000** for
-1000** using Alan's offer that he can finally credit back to Alan in exchange for
+**alan@npl.co.uk[USD.2] 1000** using Alan's offer that he can finally credit
-the part.
+back to Alan in exchange for the part.

 ```
-settle pay alan@npl.co.uk USD.2 1000    # albert runs this
+settle pay alan@npl.co.uk USD.2 1000    # john runs this
 ```

 After this operation is complete, Alan will have a balance of
 **kurt@princetown.edu[USD.2] 1000** on the mint at **princetown.edu**, and Kurt
-will have a balance of **albert@princetown.edu[USD.2] 1000**.
+will have a balance of **john@lanl.gov[USD.2] 1000**.
 Alan's offer will
 be valid for a remaining **19000** and Kurt's offer for a remaining **9000**.

 The mint protocol provides a mechanism called transactions (backing the `pay`
 command above) to cross a chain of offers atomically and safely[1][2].
 A
-transaction involves reserving funds along that chain and then committing the
+transaction involves reserving funds along that chain and committing the
-balance operations on each mints that participate once the offers are secured.
+balance operations on each mint that participate once the offers are secured.
 Transactions, if successful, are instantaneously confirmed and fee-less.

-Of course users can also specify trust with a discount (because of possible
+Of course users can also specify trust with a discount (because of a possible
 risk) or an exchange rate, as an example:

 ```